mc2-project/secure-xgboost/doc/tutorials/distributed.rst

 The tracker is logically distinct from all nodes in the cluster, and does not actually perform any computation.
 Once it has finished setting up the topology, the tracker has finished its job.
 However, a user may choose to colocate the tracker with a master/worker node for simplicity.

-Before training begins, Distributed Secure XGBoost leverages *interenclave attestation* to authenticate all enclaves in the cluster -- each enclave attests all neighboring enclaves to verify the enclave's identity and to verify that the enclave will be running the proper code.
+Before training begins, Distributed Secure XGBoost leverages *inter-enclave attestation* to authenticate all enclaves in the cluster -- each enclave attests all neighboring enclaves to verify the enclave's identity and to verify that the enclave will be running the proper code.

 ********************